siggy/bbox/docs/README.md

 (enclosure photo)

-boot time / files
+Another requirement for these projects was faster boot time.
+With vanilla Raspian I was seeing 30 second boot times before the LED programs would start.
+This was fine for Beatboxer where it was left running all night, but much too long for a mutant vehicle that should be illuminated as soon as possible when it's turned on.
+I switched to Raspbian Lite and disabled as many services as I could, eventually getting boot time down to around 7 seconds.
+For full details on these config changes, have a look at the [First Boot section of this repo's README.md](https://github.com/siggy/bbox#first-boot).

-We were now ready to apply these LEDs to three more projects.
+With power and boot time sorted, we were ready to apply these LEDs to three more projects.

 ### The Krawler